-Also, patents and applications owned or licensed by us may become the subject of interference proceedings before the U.S. Patent and Trademark Office or a patent office in a foreign jurisdiction to determine priority of invention that could result in substantial cost to us.
-An adverse decision in an interference proceeding may result in our loss of rights under a patent or patent application.
+Also, patents and applications owned or licensed by us may become the subject of interference, opposition, nullity, or other proceedings in a court or patent office in the United States or in a foreign jurisdiction to determine validity, enforceability or priority of invention, which could result in substantial cost to us.
+An adverse decision in such a proceeding may result in our loss of rights under a patent or patent application.
 It is unclear how much protection, if any, will be given to our patents if we attempt to enforce them or if they are challenged in court or in other proceedings.
-A competitor may successfully challenge our patents or a challenge could result in limitations of the patents' coverage.
+A competitor may successfully invalidate our patents or a challenge could result in limitations of the patents' coverage.
 In addition, the cost of litigation or interference proceedings to uphold the validity of patents can be substantial.
 If we are unsuccessful in these proceedings, third parties may be able to use our patented technology without paying us licensing fees or royalties.
 Moreover, competitors may infringe our patents or successfully avoid them through design innovation.
 To prevent infringement or unauthorized use, we may need to file infringement claims, which are expensive and time-consuming.
 In an infringement proceeding, a court may decide that a patent of ours is not valid.
 Even if the validity of our patents were upheld, a court may refuse to stop the other party from using the technology at issue on the ground that its activities are not covered by our patents.

 In recent years, policymakers have also proposed reforming U.S. patent laws and regulations.
-For example, patent reform legislation was introduced in both houses of the U.S. Congress in 2009, and the Senate Judiciary Committee approved a patent reform bill in April 2009.
-In general, the proposed legislation attempts to address issues surrounding the enforceability of patents and the increase in patent litigation by, among other things, changing the way damages for patent infringement are calculated, establishing new procedures for challenging patents and establishing different methods for invalidating patents.
+For example, in March 2010, the Senate Judiciary Committee released the Patent Reform Act of 2010.
+Although it has not yet been approved by both houses, in general, the proposed legislation attempts to address issues surrounding the enforceability of patents and the increase in patent litigation by, among other things, changing the way damages for patent infringement are determined, moving to a first-inventor-to-file system, establishing new procedures for challenging patents and establishing different methods for invalidating patents.
 While we cannot predict what form any new patent reform laws or regulations ultimately may take, final legislation could introduce new substantive rules and procedures for challenging patents, and certain reforms that make it easier for competitors to challenge our patents could have a material adverse effect on our business and prospects.

-Policing unauthorized use of our intellectual property is difficult, and we may not be able to prevent misappropriation of our proprietary rights, particularly in countries where the laws may not protect such rights as fully as in the U.S.
+Policing unauthorized use of our intellectual property is difficult, and we may not be able to prevent misappropriation of our proprietary rights, particularly in countries where the laws may not protect such rights as fully as in the United States.